Food And Health, Some Thoughts About How Dietary Science And The Media Fail Us.

 Much of what consumers think we know about diet and health is wrong.

 So why are so many people worked up over corn derivatives, especially high fructose corn syrup (HFCS)?
 How did people get so freaked out over a product that has not been proven to be any more harmful that plain old white sugar?
 The facts is that HFCS ranges from about 42 to 55% fructose and the rest is mostly glucose.
 Table sugar, called cane sugar or sucrose, is 50% glucose and 50% fructose.
 Not much diff!
-And plain old corn syrup is mostly a sugar called maltose.
+And plain old corn syrup is different than HFCS.
+It is mostly a sugar called maltose.
+Why do we damn them both?

-Everyone who is agitated about HFCS and won't buy it raise your hands.
+Everyone who is agitated about HFCS and won't buy products containg it, raise your hands.
 I have some questions for you.
 Have you read my article (linked above)?
 Do you eat pink burgers?
 Do you eat eggs with runny yolks?
 Raw sprouts?
 Do you smoke cigarettes?
 Wear your seat belts?
 Speed?
 Have you compared the risks?

 Then there are GMOs.
 Yes, I think we should have transparent food labeling, and that means labeling GMOs, but we have nothing to fear.
 The American Association for the Advancement of Science (AAAS), a truly august board, says "The science is quite clear: crop improvement by the modern molecular techniques of biotechnology is safe.
 The World Health Organization, the American Medical Association, the US National Academy of Sciences, the British Royal Society, and every other respected organization that has examined the evidence has come to the same conclusion: Consuming foods containing ingredients derived from GM crops is no riskier than consuming the same foods containing ingredients from crop plants modified by conventional plant improvement techniques."
 In other words, the tried and true method of breeding plants by dusting a little pollen on the female flowers as practiced for centuries by nature and by breeders is the same as breeding plants by transplanting genes in a petri dish.
 There are hundreds of legitimate research projects that have found GMOs perfectly safe and practically every test questioning them has been bogus.